 Conclusion

-Digital nomad connectivity isn't improvised; it's designed.
+Digital nomad connectivity isn't improvised: it's designed.
 With three layers (primary eSIM, work Wi-Fi, and backup), well-sized data, and a plan B always ready, your year on the road will be supported by a stable connection instead of constant scares.
 Plan by region, avoid expensive roaming, and test your backup before you need it.

-If you're going to set up your annual connectivity strategy, start by choosing the eSIMs that cover your year's route and travel with the peace of mind of being connected to work in any country.
+If you're going to set up your annual connectivity strategy, start by choosing the eSIMs that cover your year's route and travel with the peace of mind of being connected for work in any country.
 Explore all plans in our complete eSIM collection.